 - As it is neither sufficient to solely think of security at the beginning of the end of a development cycle, developers need to have it in the back of their mind at every point in time.
 However, this can be exhausting if multiple projects are handled and the security needs to be checked manually.
 A simple solution is the implementation of an automated security testing tool.

-For example, Crashtest Security offers an automated security scanner that continuously checks an application after every deployment to the test system.
-That way, developers can concentrate on creating features that create businessvalue.
+For example, Crashtest Security offers an automated security scanner that continuously checks an application after deploying to the test system.
+That way, developers can concentrate on creating features that create business value.

 Top 3 SecDevOps Benefits

 We have already shown how companies can protect what they created using DevOps.
-Additionally to the support that comes with security, there are a few aspects that are only possible by integrating SecDevOps.
+Additionally to the support that comes with security, a few aspects are only possible by integrating SecDevOps.

 Below, we have put together three major benefits of implementing IT security.